azerothcore/portals-in-all-capitals/README.md

 # portals-in-all-capitals
-SQL script to add portals in every capital
+SQL script to add portals in every capital.
+The portals will be added near every <Portal Trainer>.

 Use `portals-in-all-capitals.up.sql` to apply the changes.
 If you'd like to revert them, use `portals-in-all-capitals.down.sql`.